 Huge start-up fee- The fee to join is $1,600—a HUGE amount of money.
 Your $300 deposit is non-refundable.

 Extensive requirements- A Jane has to sell $1,500 of clothing per month and purchase a new trunk when a new clothing line comes out.
-I found one statement that said new lines of clothes come out 3-4 times a year.
-But I could not see how much the price of a trunk is.
+I found one statement that said new lines of clothes come out 3-4 times a year; in spite, of my searches I could not see how much the price of a trunk is.

 Payscale minimal- For the amount of work you put in, your pay comes out to be less than minimum wage.
 Is that legal?
 For an MLM company, it is considered legal.

-Inadequate information on compensation- Matilda Jane is very closed mouth about the actual compensation plan until you join.
-There is very little information regarding payment.
+Inadequate information on compensation- Matilda Jane is very closed mouth about the actual compensation plan until you join; Not to mention, there is very little information regarding payment.

 The Problem With MLM Companies